 - To the right will appear a panel containing the information listed above.
 To the left is a basic parcel map.
 You may click on “View Assessor’s Map” to view a more detailed map of the property’s area.

-- After pulling up the Assessor’s map, note the Map Book Number, usually denoted by initials MB followed by a string of digits.
+- After pulling up the Assessor’s map, note the Map Book Number, usually denoted by the initials MB followed by a string of digits.
 It is usually found directly underneath the tract name or number.
-If there is more than one, take down both, as your property may exist on more than one tract.
+If there is more than one, take down both, as your property may exist on multiple tracts.
 This information will be necessary when searching for tract maps at the Bureau of Engineering.
 (Note: the first number in the MB No. denotes the map book, and the second number denotes the page number or numbers on which the tract map is located within the map book)

 Los Angeles Bureau of Engineering